MiksDev04/article-preview-component-master/README-template.md

 ### What I learned

-I leanrned design patterns and media queries to adjust the layout of the design base on the size of the screen.
+I learned design patterns and media queries to adjust the layout of the design base on the size of the screen.

 ### Continued development